Treatment of Colon Cancer, by Stage

 Stage I includes cancers that were part of a polyp.
 If the polyp is removed completely during colonoscopy, with no cancer cells at the edges (margins) of the removed sample, no other treatment may be needed.

-If the cancer in the polyp is high grade (see Colorectal cancer stages) or there are cancer cells at the edges of the polyp, more surgery may be advised.
+If the cancer in the polyp is high grade (see Colorectal Cancer Stages) or there are cancer cells at the edges of the polyp, more surgery may be recommended.
 You may also be advised to have more surgery if the polyp couldn’t be removed completely or if it had to be removed in many pieces, making it hard to see if cancer cells were at the edges.

 For cancers not in a polyp, partial colectomy ─ surgery to remove the section of colon that has cancer and nearby lymph nodes ─ is the standard treatment.
 You typically will not need any additional treatment.